 The moral and ethical position of giving and receiving gifts can be somewhat confusing, requiring particular care to cultural differences.
 You may feel like hospitality gifts cannot be given or accepted in your business.

 There is no doubt that offerings of gifts of hospitality have an important role in building business relationships.
-A meal with a supplier can help build a relationship; a corporate gift with your company’s name on it can remind a customer of you when they need a quote.
+A meal with a supplier can help build a relationship; a corporate or promotional gift with your company’s name on it can remind a customer of you when they need a quote.

 However, at times the line between what is thought of as a gift and what is considered a bribe can be a little grey, with the acceptance of a gift, leaving a company vulnerable to accusations of unethical or even unlawful conduct.